Series 503.3.2AR - Process for Removal from Class, Suspension, Exclusion and Expulsion of a Student

 1.1.1 Willful violation of any reasonable district policy or regulation, or school or classroom rule.
 Such regulations must be clear and definite to provide notice to students that they must conform their conduct to those requirements.
-(See Administrative Regulation 503.3AR, Student Behavior Expectations and Consequences for Misbehavior.);
+(See Administrative Regulation 503.3AR, Student Behavior Expectations and Responses for Behavior.);

 1.1.2 Willful conduct that significantly disrupts the right of others to an education, the ability of school personnel to perform their duties or school-sponsored cocurricular activities, or

 1.1.3 Willful conduct that endangers district employees, the student or other students, surrounding persons or school property.

 1.2 For specific information on grounds for removal from class, suspension, exclusion and expulsion of special education students, refer to Administrative Regulation 503.3.1AR, Special Education Students: Responses for Behavior.